Asianbois808/asianbois808.github.io/index.md

 5. In the app folder, type `npm install` to install the needed plugins to run the app.

-6. Next, type `ppx react-native run-android` to run the program.
+6. Next, type `npx react-native run-android` to run the program.